Description

 Thérapies et approches complémentaires

-- The Impact of a Positive Body Image Program (Body Image Awareness Seminars) on the Positive and Negative Body Image of Individuals Living With Cancerby Carly A MaGee on 14 mars 2025 at 17h43
+- The Impact of a Positive Body Image Program (Body Image Awareness Seminars) on the Positive and Negative Body Image of Individuals Living With Cancerby Carly A MaGee on 15 avril 2025 at 15h11

 Cancer Rep (Hoboken).
 2025 Mar;8(3):e70161. doi: 10.1002/cnr2.70161.ABSTRACTOBJECTIVE: Using action research principles to address gaps in existing interventions, and in consultation with members and […]